 The law of real property with special application to Texas.
-Business and personal legal interests and rights in real estate; classification of estates; community and separate property; license law of Texas; titles; conveyances and legal documents; liens; contracts; deeds; closing transactions; federal taxes and their effect on real estate owernship.
-Prerequisite: Business Administration 3232 or permission of the department chairman.
+Business and personal legal interests and rights in real estate; classification of estates; community and separate property; license law of Texas; titles; conveyances and legal documents; liens; contracts; deeds; closing transactions; federal taxes and their effect on real estate ownership.
+Prerequisite: Business Administration 3232, 3326.